 “Being able to freelance from home is just the ideal situation for me,” she says.
 “I get to still be at home with my kids, which is really important for me.
 I want to be involved in their lives – they’re only young.”

-And it was the discovery of the five-week Magazine and Newspaper Writing Stage 1 course through the Australian Writers’ Centre that really got the cogs turning.
+And it was the discovery of the five-week Freelance Writing Stage 1 course through the Australian Writers’ Centre that really got the cogs turning.

 The learning curve